Eliza Stride Ager – Headmistress & Supporter of the Women’s Franchise League

 Eliza was member of the Bedford Liberal Association and was a public speaker on political platforms at the time of such speakers as Lady Isabella Whitbread.
-She was also a strong supporter of the Women’s Franchise League, created by Emmeline Pankhurst and her husband Richard in 1889, which fought to allow married women to vote in local elections.
+She was also a strong supporter of the Women’s Franchise League, which fought to allow married women to vote in local elections and which was created by Emmeline Pankhurst and her husband Richard in 1889.
 The League was created 14 years before the creation of the Women’s Social and Political Union – the leading militant organization campaigning for Women’s Suffrage in the UK.
 Eliza was, however, a peace lover at heart, and retired when Emmeline Pankhurst’s words became the rallying call for a militant and violent campaign to gain political equality for women.

-Nonetheless, Eliza continued to take a great interest in these matters particularly on issues of education.
+Nonetheless, Eliza continued to take a great interest in these matters, particularly on issues of education.
 By the early 1900s, a High School for girls was in every town.
 In addition 2,000 women graduates, 1,500 certificated students, and eight women had received honorary degrees.
-She kept newspaper cuttings of all activities which included cuttings of two significant events.
+She kept newspaper cuttings of all activities, including cuttings of two significant events.
 The first being on the 6th February 1918, when The Representation of the People Act was passed giving women the vote provided they were aged over 30 years, and either they or their husband met a property qualification.
-Then in 1928, The Equal Franchise Act was passed that gave women equal voting rights with men; all women over the age of 21 years could vote in elections.
+Then in 1928, The Equal Franchise Act was passed giving women equal voting rights with men and meant that all women over the age of 21 years could vote in elections.
 Fifteen million women were eligible.
 Emmeline Pankhurst died shortly after on June 14th, 1928.

 In 1908, the suffragette jewellery, green, white, and purple was introduced, which either had direct links to the women’s suffrage or paid tribute to the movement.
-Those colours were not a secret and often seen in newspaper cartoons and on postcards, but there was never any reference to the colours.
-The colour green meaning hope, white demonstrated purity, purple symbolized dignity, many items of suffragette jewellery featured peridot, amethyst, and diamond, and were a code for Give Women Votes.
+Those colours were not a secret and were often seen in newspaper cartoons and on postcards, but there was never any reference to the colours.
+The colour green meant hope, white demonstrated purity and purple symbolized dignity.
+Many items of suffragette jewellery featured peridot, amethyst, and diamond, and were a code for Give Women Votes.

 Eliza died aged 81 years on 27th December 1937.
 The Rev. J. L. Spratt officiated at the funeral, in Bedford Cemetery and her remains were interred with those of her father-in-law John Stride Ager.

 An inscription on Eliza’s headstone refers to her father-in-law’s great uncle, John Stride Esq of Carey Street, St. Clement, Danes, Middlesex.
-John Stride appears to have played an important part in John Stride Ager’s young life who was 12 years of age when his great uncle, a wealthy solicitor and Steward of the Manor of Hampstead for 43 years, died at Carey Street, Lincoln’s Inn-Fields, on 2nd May 1823, aged 80 years.
+John Stride was wealthy solicitor and Steward of the Manor of Hampstead for 43 years.
+He died at Carey Street, Lincoln’s Inn-Fields, on 2nd May 1823, aged 80 years.
+He appears to have played an important part in John Stride Ager’s young life who was 12 years of age when his great uncle died.
 It is said that John Stride died without issue, but left his sisters well provided for and they in turn incorporated Stride in to their children’s names.